SergioCoboLopez/Workshop_ESA/docs/acknowledgements/index.md

 # Acknowledgements

-The [Rohwer Lab](https://coralandphage.org/) funded this project through the Gordon and Betty Moore Foundation [Award #GBMF9207](https://www.moore.org/grant-detail?grantId=GBMF9207) research within which GoldSim was used to build models.
+The [Rohwer Lab](https://coralandphage.org/) funded this project through the Gordon and Betty Moore Foundation [Award #GBMF9207](https://www.moore.org/grant-detail?grantId=GBMF9207).

 [Toni Luque](https://scholar.google.com/citations?user=ytvnI68AAAAJ&hl=en) and [Forest Rohwer](https://scholar.google.com/citations?user=ALEZEdoAAAAJ&hl=en) provided mentoring, guidance and invaluable feedback for the design of the models.
 Also Toni Luque and the [luquelab](https://www.luquelab.com/) designed the template for this repository.